 Early occurrences of this species in Kent are somewhat obscure.
 There is a specimen at Perth Museum and Art Gallery, apparently donated by Prof. J.H.
-Balfour (1808-84), labelled as from vc 16, London, which raises open, fairly bare sandy ground with planted conifers in the vicinity.
-Crassula tillaea was found scattered but frequent on the compacted shingle/sand of the trackway from its junction with a military road at TR 03785 19888 for about 100m east south-eastwards to TR03878 19865.
-It was also present on compacted sand, often devoid of other vegetation, for a couple of metres either side of the trackway.
+Balfour (1808-84), labelled as from vc 16, London, which raises questions as to its exact provenance and status.
+It was also recorded around 1900 from Sandwich, but although there is apparently suitable sandy terrain there, it failed to persist.